Great Leaders are Thorough

-Furthermore, being thorough and detail-oriented will facilitate a leader’s decision-making abilities2.
-The extent to which a leader has comprehensively accrued information about a given situation is likely to be reflected in the extent to which they are thorough in nature.
-Accumulating a lot of information about a given situation will allow a leader to make better, well informed decisions, especially without having to rely on others for additional information or input.
+Being thorough and detail-oriented will improve a leader’s decision-making abilities2.
+The extent to which a leader comprehensively gains information about a given situation is likely to reflect in how thorough they are.
+Accumulating a lot of information about a scenario will help a leader to make better, well-informed decisions, especially without having to rely on others for additional input.

 In assessing your ability to effectively remember details, ask yourself the following questions:

-Use your communication skills: Communication is an essential tool in applying thoroughness to your work, and to the work of your direct reports.
+Use your communication skills: Communication is an essential tool in applying thoroughness to your work and to the work of your direct reports.
 Ensure you have gathered all the information from other stakeholders before designing and implementing a strategy, plan, or solution.
-Communication can not only assist you in gathering enough knowledge and background on issues, it can also help you convey your plan to others.
-Effective application of thoroughness involves communicating fine details, and the importance of these details, to others around you.
+Communication can not only help you gather enough knowledge and background on issues, it can also help you convey your plan to others.
+Effective application of thoroughness involves communicating fine details (and the importance of these details) to others around you.

-Avoid multi-tasking: An important component of thoroughness is your ability to focus on details.
+Avoid multi-tasking: An important element of thoroughness is your ability to focus on details.
 Of course, this focus will be reduced if you are overloaded or attempting to work on too many tasks at one time.
-While leaders often have a heavy load of responsibilities, when thoroughness is needed, it is best to focus on one part of your task at a time.
-Slowing down and giving your full attention to a task ensures you can give your full consideration to the matter at hand.
-Of course, some tasks will require more thorough care than others, so be sure to consider your priorities when choosing where to devote your limited time and resources.
+While leaders often have a heavy load of responsibilities, when you need thoroughness, it is best to focus on one part of your task at a time.
+Slowing down and giving your full attention to a task ensures you give your full consideration to the matter at hand.
+Of course, some tasks require more thorough care than others, so be sure to consider your priorities when choosing where to devote your limited time and resources.

-Be mindful in your work: Given the importance of focus in attention to detail, mindfulness can be a great personal resource to improve your thoroughness.
-Research suggests that individuals who are more mindful are more alert, and less likely to get distracted at work3.
-When you find yourself short on attention or unable to focus, take a moment to pause, close your eyes, and focus on your breathing.
+Be mindful in your work: Given the importance of attention to detail, mindfulness can be a great personal resource to improve your thoroughness.
+Research suggests that individuals who are more mindful are more alert, and therefore less likely to get distracted at work3.
+When you find yourself unable to focus, take a moment to pause, close your eyes, and focus on your breathing.
 Mindfulness is about letting thoughts and feelings arise and pass without judgment.
 Focusing on your breathing can help bring your attention back from distraction to the matter at hand.